developing-jr/furniture/README.md

 ### Start run
 The application can be started:
-* from terminal using following command line, which contains sample system properties
+* from terminal use following command line, which contains sample system properties
 ````bash
 java -DroomDefinition="5,6 ..###. .####. ###### ###### ...###" -DfurnitureDefinitions="A2#### B3.#.###.#." -jar furniture-1.0-SNAPSHOT-shaded.jar
 ````